tom-jod/HeavyBall/README.md

     - **When to use:**
         - **Complex models and datasets:** Where optimization is challenging.
         - **When training stability is crucial.**
-        - **When you want potentially the best performance regardless of computational cost.**
+        - **When you can't retune hyperparameters.**
     - **Variants:**
-        - `PaLMForeachSOAP`: Optimized for PaLM models.
+        - `PaLMForeachSOAP`: Enables PaLM's beta2 schedule by default.
         - `PrecondScheduleForeachSOAP`: Uses a dynamic schedule for preconditioner updates.
-        - `PrecondSchedulePaLMForeachSOAP`: Combines PaLM modifications with a dynamic schedule.
+        - `PrecondSchedulePaLMForeachSOAP`: Combines the PaLM schedule with a dynamic preconditioner schedule.

 - **`ForeachPSGDKron`** (and its variants: `ForeachPurePSGD`, `ForeachCachedDelayedPSGDKron`, `ForeachCachedPSGDKron`, `ForeachDelayedPSGD`):
     - **Strengths:**
         - **Preconditioning:** Uses Kronecker-factored approximations to capture curvature information, providing many of the benefits of second-order methods at a lower cost than full curvature methods.
-        - **Efficiency:** Relatively efficient in terms of computation and memory compared to full second-order methods and `ForeachSOAP`.
+        - **Efficiency:** Relatively efficient in terms of computation.
         - **Tunability:** Offers many options for customization.
+        - **Convergence:** Tends to converge faster than SOAP.
     - **Weaknesses:**
-        - **Performance:** May not always match the performance of `ForeachSOAP`, but it is often close and sometimes better.
+        - **No baseline:** SOAP can copy Adam's hyperparameters - PSGD requires more tuning.
         - **Complexity:** Has many hyperparameters to tune.
     - **When to use:**
         - **Large models:** Where memory is a constraint.
         - **When `ForeachSOAP` is too computationally expensive.**
-        - **When you want a good balance between performance and efficiency.**
+        - **When you want potentially the best performance regardless of computational cost.**
     - **Variants:**
         - `ForeachPurePSGD`: Disables exponential averaging of the input when calculating the preconditioner.
         - `ForeachCachedDelayedPSGDKron`: Caches preconditioner-related computations and uses delayed preconditioner